Olivia O'Toole: International career

+International goals

 Personal life

 O'Toole was one of seven children born to Mary O'Brien and Patrick O'Toole in Sheriff Street, a tough inner city area of Dublin.
 The family was afflicted by economic deprivation and serious social problems endemic to the neighbourhood.
 In 2008 Olivia's younger sister Julie published her book, Heroin: A True Story of Drug Addiction, Hope and Triumph which detailed her own battle to overcome drug addiction.

 In June 2007, Deputy Lord Mayor of Dublin Aodhán Ó Ríordáin announced plans to honour O'Toole with a portrait and plaque at her local community hall: "She has given incredible voluntary service to this community in coaching soccer skills and is a fantastic role model for the young people of the area."
 O'Toole had attended St Laurence O'Toole Girls School, where Ó Ríordáin began teaching in 2000.
 The Dublin inner city Schools' football tournament was re–named the Olivia O'Toole Cup in 2008.

 As of 2012, O'Toole was employed by Dublin City Council as a play and recreation worker and continued to coach youth football in her native Sheriff Street.
 In June 2012 she participated in the 2012 Summer Olympics torch relay, an honour which she described as ranking above all her achievements in football.
 Carrying the torch through her own community made O'Toole particularly proud: "Sheriff Street has not got the best name in terms of trouble but for me it is my home and to do it in front of all my friends and family and the community is brilliant."

 O'Toole remains a close friend of her former Ireland teammate, Olympic boxing champion Katie Taylor.